rbmr/notes/content/Software Development/Authentication.md

 - Opaque tokens require a database lookup on every request, value tokens only require validation of the signature, which is generally more efficient.
 - Value tokens cannot be revoked, whereas opaque tokens can.
 Once issued and signed, a value token stays valid until it expires, even if the user's password changes, their permissions are pulled, or the token gets leaked.
 Opaque tokens require a lookup on every request, but can be revoked instantly and unconditionally, by deleting their record from the store.

-In company Z's case, instant revocation is a hard requirement.
-We need to be able to immediately cut off an employee who leaves the company, or react to a leaked token.
+In company Z's case, the ability to revoke a token is a hard requirement.
+We need to be able to cut off an employee who leaves the company, or react to a leaked token.
 Value tokens simply can't do that without adding some list of revoked tokens, which just reintroduces the same lookup opaque tokens already do directly.

 ### Centralized Auth Service